Trump-linked SPAC surges as fraud settlement lifts hopes for deal completion

-July 21 (Reuters) - Shares of Digital World Acquisition (DWAC) DWAC.O surged 20% in premarket trading on Friday as a settlement with U.S. securities regulator over fraud charges cleared some of the uncertainty over the blank-check firm's merger with former U.S. President Donald Trump's media and tech company.
+July 21 (Reuters) - Shares of Digital World Acquisition (DWAC) DWAC.O surged about 24% in early trading on Friday as a settlement with U.S. securities regulator over fraud charges cleared some of the uncertainty over the blank-check firm's merger with former U.S. President Donald Trump's media and tech company.

 The special purpose acquisition company (SPAC), which in October 2021 agreed to take Truth Social-parent Trump Media & Technology Group (TMTG) public, agreed to pay $18 million in fine to settle charges that it had made "material misrepresentations" to investors if it closes the merger.